andresoro/kval/README.md

 # kval
 A simple in-memory key-value store with time duration.
 Kval is essentially an in-memory dictionary with concurrent read/write access.
 Kval can be run as a binary or embedded in a go program.
 It has a built in RPC and HTTP server.

-This project serves as a way to learn key-value databases by building a simple one.
+This project serves as a way to learn in memory key-value databases by building a simple one.

 Features:
 * Concurrency safe